 Finally, water everything in and then keep the seedbed constantly moist for rapid germination.
+This might be a bit tricky considering how dry the soil is.
 Frequent light waterings are better than deeper, infrequent watering as the seedlings become established.